ttulka/stroke-plus-minus/README.md

 A Stroke+- program runs on a theoretically infinite tape of non-negative integer cells that are randomly accessible via variables denoted by consecutive vertical stroke symbols (`|`) in unary form starting from zero.
 For instance, `|` refers to the variable indexed by 0, `||` refers to the variable indexed by 1, `|||` refers to the variable indexed by 2, and so on.

 ## Examples

+(White spaces are added only for the sake of readability.)

 ### Empty program